Palm Springs, California: Mexican explorers

-Californio soldier and explorer José María Estudillo was the first to note the existence of hot springs within the area of what is Palm Springs.
+Californio soldier and explorer José María Estudillo was the first European to note the existence of hot springs within the area of what is Palm Springs.

 As of 1821 Mexico was independent of Spain, and in March 1823, the Mexican Monarchy ended.
 That same year (in December) Mexican diarist José María Estudillo and Brevet Captain José Romero were sent to find a route from Sonora to Alta California; on their expedition, they first recorded the existence of "Agua Caliente" at Palm Springs, California.
 With the Treaty of Guadalupe Hidalgo after the Mexican-American War, the region became part of the United States in 1848.

 Later 19th century

 Early names and European settlers

 One possible origin of palm in the place name comes from early Spanish explorers who referred to the area as La Palma de la Mano de Dios or "The Palm of God's hand".
 The earliest use of the name "Palm Springs" is from United States Topographical Engineers who used the term in 1853 maps.
 According to William Bright, when the word "palm" appears in Californian place names, it usually refers to the native California fan palm, Washingtonia filifera, which is abundant in the Palm Springs area.
 Other early names were "Palmetto Spring" and "Big Palm Springs".

 The first European resident in Palm Springs itself was Jack Summers, who ran the stagecoach station on the Bradshaw Trail in 1862.
 Fourteen years later (1876), the Southern Pacific railroad was laid 6 mi to the north, isolating the station.
 In 1880, local Indian Pedro Chino was selling parcels near the springs to William Van Slyke and Mathew Bryne in a series of questionable transactions; they in turn brought in W. R. Porter to help market their property through the "Palm City Land and Water Company".
 By 1885, when San Francisco attorney (later known as "Judge") John Guthrie McCallum began buying property in Palm Springs, the name was already in wide acceptance.
 The area was named "Palm Valley" when McCallum incorporated the "Palm Valley Land and Water Company" with partners O.C.
 Miller, H.C.
 Campbell, and James Adams, M.D.